lackluster-games/simple-platformer-ex1/README.md

 # simple-platformer-ex1
-example 1 from my simple platformer series
+code from example 1 of my simple platformer series

+you can find the blog post for this code [here](https://lacklustergames.blogspot.com/2020/08/simple-platformer-part-1.html)